 Gov. Phil Murphy signed legislation Friday that adds New Jersey to an existing multistate nursing licensing compact that will soon connect it with 33 other states, including Delaware and Maryland — but not Pennsylvania or New York.
 The system enables registered nurses and licensed practical nurses who hold credentials in any of the participating states to work legally in other member states, under that “host” state’s regulations.

-The — which saw support from many lawmakers, business leaders and some nursing professionals — is designed to address a growing labor shortage by making it easier for hospitals and healthcare organizations to recruit and hire nurses.
+The measure — which saw support from many lawmakers, business leaders and some nursing professionals — is designed to address a growing labor shortage by making it easier for hospitals and healthcare organizations to recruit and hire nurses.

 But nurses unions have raised concerns about the potential for these professionals to be working under unfamiliar regulatory structures of host states, which could lead to gaps in patient care, record-keeping errors, or other confusions — especially in states like New Jersey, which have several unique patient protection laws that impact nursing.

 Everyone seems to agree the workforce is in need of a boost.
 Federal reports suggest that by 2030, New Jersey is projected to have the third most severe nursing shortage nationwide, with a need for 11,400 more professionals, thanks to changes in the healthcare system that have increased the demand for nurses as well as the fact that the massive baby-boom generation is getting older and needs more care.

 “The world is smaller than ever, and our state has some of the best medical facilities in the world,” said Sen. Joseph Vitale (D-Middlesex), the lead Senate sponsor and longtime chairman of the health committee.
 “Making it easier for people to relocate will ensure that our hospitals and clinics remain fully staffed with the best and brightest, not only from New Jersey but from around the country.”